BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Plan-Bay-Area-2050-Transit-Data/README.md

 ### Existing Transit Stops

-The existing transit stops dataset should include all transit stops for the Bay Area.
-The dataset will contain columns that indicate the route level of service provided at stops.
-The table below provides the columns providing level of service information as well as a description of the criteria used.
+The existing transit stops dataset includes all transit stops for the Bay Area, including attributes that indicate level of service for routes served by them.
+The table below provides the columns that will contain level of service information as well as a description of the level of service criteria, such as headway threshold, time period, number of routes served, or route type.

 | Field Name Long    | Description                                                                                                                                                                                                                                                                                                                           | Domain                                                      |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------|